 Please note: this programme is for permanent UK residents only ( (at least three years at the time of application).
 It is not open to German nationals and German native speakers.

 When does it take place?

-This is a four-week programme which will take place from 3 July - 2 August 2013 in various locations throughout Germany.
+This is a four-week programme which usually takes place in July and August in various locations throughout Germany.

 What does the programme include?

-- visits to cities like Cologne, Berlin and Munich
+- visits to museums and famous cities like Cologne, Berlin, Hamburg and Munich

 Who organises travel?

 The PAD books return journeys between a London airport and the German destination.
 Participants arrange their own journey to and from the London airport.